Spikeysanju/spikeysanju.com/src/lib/data/books/show-your-work.md

 ### Conclusion

 Overall, I highly recommend "Show Your Work" to anyone who wants to build an online following for their creative work.
 It's a quick and engaging read that's full of helpful tips and insights.
 Whether you're an artist, writer, musician, or any other type of creative, this book will give you the tools and inspiration you need to start sharing your work with the world.
+As Kleon says,

+<Quote
-As Kleon says, `"Be open, generous, brave.
+    		quote="Be open, generous, brave.
 Show your work, then show some more.
-Create a feedback loop and learn from the people who care about your stuff."`
+Create a feedback loop and learn from the people who care about your stuff." author="Austin Kleon"
+    		bgColor="bg-yellow-300"
+    		textColor="text-gray-900"
+    		shadowColor="shadow-yellow-300/20"
+    	/>
 <br/>